mad37rock/brain-tumor-classification-using-CNNs-/README.md

-#b🧠 Brain Tumor Detection using CNN and PyTorch
+# 🧠 Brain Tumor Detection using CNN and PyTorch

 This project presents a robust deep learning-based solution for **brain tumor classification** using **Convolutional Neural Networks (CNN)** in **PyTorch**.
 By analyzing MRI images, the model assists in early and accurate diagnosis of brain tumors, achieving a remarkable **97% accuracy**.